MillerRen/juggler/README.md

 ##Source Code and Downloads

-You can download the latest builds directly from the "dist" folder above.The **vendor.min.js** is dependencies bundle of juggler.
+You can download the latest builds directly from the "dist" folder above.The file **vendor.min.js** is dependencies bundle of juggler.

 ###Install width bower